fgilde/MudBlazor.Extensions/MudBlazor.Extensions/Docs/MudExCss.md

 ﻿# MudExCss

 MudExCss is a static utility class that provides a set of methods to work with CSS animations, generate CSS strings, manipulate CSS variables, and more.
+It is now also equipped with extension methods to use with IJSRuntime.

 ## Methods

 ### GetAnimationCssStyle (AnimationType, TimeSpan, AnimationDirection?, AnimationTimingFunction, DialogPosition?)

 Generates a CSS animation string for a single animation type.
+Now available as an extension method to IJSRuntime.

 #### Parameters